markshust/docker-magento/README.md

 ### Mark Shust

-I'm a <a href="https://u.magento.com/certification/directory/dev/883/" target="_blank">Certified Magento Developer & Architect</a> and <a href="http://www.zend.com/en/yellow-pages/ZEND014633" target="_blank">Zend Certified Engineer</a>, and available for consulting & development of your next project 🤓.
-You can read technical articles on my blog at <a href="https://markshust.com" target="_blank">markshust.com</a> or contact me directly at <a href="mailto:mark@shust.com">mark@shust.com</a>.
+I'm a <a href="https://u.magento.com/certification/directory/dev/883/" target="_blank">Certified Magento Developer & Architect</a> & <a href="http://www.zend.com/en/yellow-pages/ZEND014633" target="_blank">Zend Certified Engineer</a>, and available for consulting & development of your next project 🤓.
+You can read my blog at <a href="https://markshust.com" target="_blank">markshust.com</a> or contact me directly at <a href="mailto:mark@shust.com">mark@shust.com</a>.

+### M.academy

+At <a href="https://m.academy" target="_blank">M.academy</a> you can learn the basics of Magento 2 programming & architecture, explained simply by a Certified Magento Developer.

+#### Available Courses:

+- <a href="https://m.academy/p/setup-magento-2-development-environment-docker" target="_blank">Setup a Magento 2 Development Environment with Docker</a> (FREE!) - The easiest way to install, manage, configure & standardize Magento development environments across your team.
+- <a href="https://m.academy/p/magento-2-coding-kickstart" target="_blank">Magento 2 Coding Kickstart 🚀</a> - Start to become productive in Magento 2 programming within one week with no prior experience.

 ### Nexcess